Building Shareable Components

-You don’t need to have have read every document to build solid Figma components.
-The key is sticking to recognisable patterns across the component library.
-Reusing patterns leads to a lower learning curve for other members of the team and perceived speed increase.
+Building solid Figma components does not require reading every document.
+The key is using recognisable patterns across the component library.
+Reusing patterns leads to a lower learning curve for other squad members and faster workflow.

 Getting started

-Before firing up a new Figma file, it is best to spend time going back to the built live or annotated component.
-This will provide an overview of what the component structure should be.
+Before creating a new Figma file, spend time reviewing the built live or annotated component.
+This provides an overview of the component structure that should be used.
 Figma components should align as much as possible with the Compound component or live code.

-- Use the annotation of the component as a blueprint but be aware things can change in development.
+• Use the annotation of the component as a blueprint, but be aware that things can change in development

-- Finally, it is important to play with the live component and get an understanding of how it works.
-You can use the two sources above as a reference point.
+• Play with the live component and understand how it works.
+Use the two sources above as a reference point

 Points of Reference

-As the component library builds up you will see similar patterns are used in one component or another.
+As the component library builds up, similar patterns appear in multiple components.

-Working through the research phase above, it will be easy to identify existing components that have parts of the requirements you need.
-It’s always useful to have them open as a point of reference as you build.
+Working through the research phase above makes it easy to identify existing components that have parts of the requirements needed.
+Keep them open as a point of reference when building.

-As highlighted in the overview, sticking to patterns in your components will make it more familiar to users.
+As highlighted in the introduction, using patterns in components makes them more familiar to users.

-If you are creating a new component you should look at how the rest of that particular library is set up.
-If the library creates a file per component then start with a new file, if the the components are combined then create a branch and start a new file.
+When creating a new component, review how the rest of that particular library is set up.
+If the library creates a file per component, start with a new file.
+If components are combined, create a branch and start a new file.

-If your component is an update or change to an existing component then create a new branch.
-You can find out more with the internal working in branches documentation or the official Figma help pages.
+If the component is an update or change to an existing component, create a new branch.
+For more information, refer to the Compound branches documentation or the official Figma help pages.

 Breaking ground

-You can start to build things out around the same time the Development team is requesting an initial review of a component they have in build.
-By this point the documentation and specification should be almost complete and provide a reference point for both checking the component in build and creating your Figma component.
+Start building around the same time the development squad requests an initial review of a component in build.
+By this point the documentation and specification should be almost complete and provide a reference point for both checking the component in build and creating the Figma component.

-Things are easier to work with when you get something down on the page.
+Work becomes easier when something is on the page.
 There are two approaches for starting a new component.

 The kitchen sink

-Fire up Figma and try and build the most complex variation (aka the Kitchen sink) of the component you have identified.
+Fire up Figma and try to build the most complex variation of the component you have identified.

-The kitchen sink approach is the best way to start for components that are a composition or nest other components.
-From there it is easier to deconstruct the variations and variant properties as you need.
+This approach is the best way to start for components that are a composition or nest other components.
+From there, it is easier to deconstruct the variations and their properties as needed.

 Start small

-For smaller, more atomic components; lists, buttons, form elements, it is best to start small on a single element e.g a list item.
+For smaller, more atomic components (such as lists, buttons, and form elements), start small with a single element, for example, a list item.

 These smaller components are usually used in variations of the same elements.
-When it comes to testing it makes sense to group them how they will be applied so you can test for defects more realistically.
+When testing, group them according to how they will be applied to test for defects more realistically.

 Remember the guides

-This is a small snapshot of the file review checklist, working with these guidelines as you build will make the final reviews much easier.
+This is a small snapshot of the component review checklist.
+Working with these guidelines during build makes final reviews much easier.

 Structuring Components

-Every component will be different but there are common practices to follow for consistency.
+Every component will be different, but there are standard practices to follow for consistency.

-- Make sure the most common usage of a component is the default instance.
-This makes if faster for other team members to use.
+• Ensure the most common usage of a component is the default instance

 Example of grouping Checkboxes in a parent frame